How To Save a Marriage

 I was shocked beyond belief.
 I felt the floor slipping from under my feet and I had to sit down because I was so dizzy.

-This is how I found out about my husband’s emotional affair (and how I came about to write this blog).
+This is how I found out about my husband’s emotional affair (and how I came about writing this blog).

 Like all emotional (or physical) cheaters, my husband denied his affair.
 But I was in a rage and felt I had to find out more.